 Three-sixty degree appraisal (hang gliding 1976)

-This page continues from Simple versus complex (my flying 1975 part 2).
+This page continues from Simple versus complex (hang gliding 1975 part 2).

 I took this photo of Winklebury hill from the car park at Berwick St John village fête in June, 2013.
 The aspect reminds me of a trivial event in early 1976, when this was our only north-west site.
 (Bell Hill had not yet been discovered.)
 I was at the farm at the bottom, watching one of two flying brothers on approach to the landing field (nearer the hill than where this photo was taken).
 Flying seated in a Waspair Falcon IV, framed by the hill and some low trees (out of view in the photo) he went right round in a 360-degree turn with little loss in height.
 He then levelled out and landed normally.
 That was the first 360-degree turn in a hang glider I had seen.

 Doesn’t sound like much, but it was most impressive for those times.
 However, the pace of advancement was so rapid that, by the end of that summer, 360 degree turns were considered almost routine.

 The first prototype of my black V-tail monoplane glider failed to fly, so I reworked it.
 To take this photo I used a step ladder.
 Notice my hand holding the fir tree bent over out of the way.

 This design suffered from an unfortunate pitch characteristic that aerodynamicists term phugoid motion.
 The camber curve of the sail changed shape as the angle of attack changed, which amplified my pitch control inputs—after a brief delay.
 On one test flight, that positive feedback mechanism* sent me into a series of pitch oscillations.
 Fortunately, it happened to be leveling out from a dive when I touched down in the dusty bottom field at Monk’s Down and I got away with a sprained ankle.